 - Blood pressure medications if your blood pressure is high.

-This involves taking a blood vessel from another part of your body or using a synthetic tube and inserting it in the area where the artery is blocked so the blood can flow around the blockage.
+Similar to heart bypass surgery, bypass surgery can also be done in the legs.
+This involves taking a blood vessel from another part of your body, or using a synthetic tube, and inserting it in the area where the artery is blocked so the blood can flow around (bypass) the blockage.

 Posted: March 2012